Dynamic Time Warping and Geometric Edit Distance: Breaking the Quadratic Barrier: Preliminaries, Tools, and the Quadratic Time Algorithm

-Throughout the paper, we view matrices with rows indexed in increasing order from bottom to top and columns indexed in increasing order from left to right, so, for example, $M[1,1]$ the leftmost-bottom cell of a matrix $M$.
+Throughout this paper, we view matrices with rows indexed in increasing order from bottom to top and columns indexed in increasing order from left to right, so for example, $M[0,0]$ corresponds to the value of the leftmost-bottom cell of a matrix $M$.

 In Fredman's classic 1976 articles on the decision tree complexity of $(\min, +)$-matrix multiplication~\cite{F76}, and on sorting $X + Y$~\cite{Fredman76}, he often uses the simple observation that $a + b < a' + b'$ iff $a - a' < b'-b$.
 This observation is usually referred to as {\em Fredman's trick}.
 In our algorithm, we will often use the following extension of Fredman's trick.